Althoff Home Services Blog: Posts Tagged ‘Residential HVAC’

 If you haven’t already scheduled air conditioner maintenance this year, now is as good of a time as any.
 It’s always better to schedule AC maintenance when it is convenient for you rather than skipping it altogether.

 When you are new to central air conditioner maintenance in Lake Zurich, IL, you may be wondering what to expect during an appointment with our technicians.
 You can keep reading to learn more about an air conditioning maintenance appointment so you know what to expect.
 Then, give our team a call to schedule your appointment before summer is over.
+In the meantime, learn 4 ways AC maintenance saves you money and boosts system performance.

 Continue Reading